trsong/trsong.github.io/_posts/2019-04-30-DailyQuestions.md

 ### May 11, 2019 LC 42 \[Hard\] Trapping Rain Water
 ---
-> Given n non-negative integers representing an elevation map where the width of each bar is 1, compute how much water it is able to trap after raining.
+> **Question:** Given n non-negative integers representing an elevation map where the width of each bar is 1, compute how much water it is able to trap after raining.

 ![rainwatertrap](https://assets.leetcode.com/uploads/2018/10/22/rainwatertrap.png)